isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-fleas-lay-eggs/index.md

 Once dislodged, the flea eggs will drop off in areas like outdoors or indoors.
 They'll drop on places that the bug hosts such as dogs and cats will access.
 The fleas' host behavior and movement patterns will determine how the eggs will be dispersed.
 The eggs will be dispersed mainly in the home and places that pets feed, rest, or sleep.

-The eggs will be deposited mainly around the resting and sleeping areas since [egg shedding and oviposition](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/) is high during night hours as the dogs & cats rest.
+The eggs will be deposited mainly around the resting and sleeping areas since [egg shedding and oviposition](https://pestpolicy.com/how-long-do-flea-eggs-take-to-hatch/)is high during night hours as the dogs & cats rest.
 Further, the cats will be grooming, resting, and sleeping themselves for a long time - around 13-percent during the day.
 But they'll share the sleeping and resting areas with different cats.

 - But flea larvae won't travel far from the bug's laying location and pet's sleeping area - and they'll die when[exposed to high or lower temperatures](https://pestpolicy.com/at-what-temperature-do-fleas-die/).